 Krishnamurti wrote many books, among them The First and Last Freedom, The Only Revolution, and Krishnamurti’s Notebook.
 Many of his talks and discussions have been published.

 Alan Wilson Watts (1915 – 1973) was an English writer, philosopher, theologian, and speaker known for interpreting and popularizing Buddhism, Taoism, and Hinduism for a Western audience.

 He wrote more than 25 books and articles on religion and philosophy.
 Alan Watts was one of the first to interpret Eastern wisdom for a Western audience.

 “Perhaps the foremost interpreter of Eastern disciplines for the contemporary West, Alan Watts had the rare gift of ‘writing beautifully the un-writable’.
 Watts begins with scholarship and intellect and proceeds with art and eloquence to the frontiers of the spirit.
 A fascinating entry into the deepest ways of knowing.” — LA Times

-Ramana Maharshi (1879 – 1950) was an Indian Hindu sage.
-He is mostly known by the name Bhagavan Sri Ramana Maharshi.
+Ramana Maharshi (1879 – 1950) is mostly known by the name Bhagavan Sri Ramana Maharshi.

-He attracted devotees that regarded him as an avatar and came to him for darshan (“the sight of God”).
-In later years an ashram grew up around him, where visitors received “spiritual instruction” by sitting silently in his company asking questions.
-Since the 1930s his teachings have been popularized in the West, resulting in his worldwide recognition as an enlightened being.
+In later years, visitors received instruction by sitting silently in his company asking questions.
+Since the 1930s his teachings have been popularized in the West.

 Ramana Maharshi approved a number of paths and practices but recommended self-inquiry as the principal means to remove ignorance and abide in Self-awareness, together with surrender to the Self.